MarikoAlvarado/102-readings/class-02.md

 - || *to test at least one of the conditions, resulting in all as either true or false*

-- ! *inverts a single boolean, if !true return false, if !false return true*
+- ! *inverts a single boolean, if !true returns false, if !false returns true*